AtharvaBapatUNCC/ml-neuman/README.md

+# CCN-_PROJECT_FALL2023
+### ATHARVA BAPAT-801310030,
+### NIKHIL BANSAL - 801310666,
+### RHYTHM AGRAWAL - 801310679,
+### RIA BANERJEE - 801305186,
+This is a repository refers to the project for NERF we used.
+That is creating an video output from a images input. where the subject in the images creates novel poses.
+This Repo contains the code for creating the output image and then Streamlit Code to showcase the client server application using localtunnel to create a novel pose video from images.

+#### First Step
+Create the Enviornment Using
+conda create -n neuman_env python=3.7 -y;
+#### Second Step
+conda activate neuman_env;
+#### Third Step
+conda install pytorch==1.8.0 torchvision==0.9.0 cudatoolkit=10.2 -c pytorch;
+#### Fourth Step
+conda install -c fvcore -c iopath -c conda-forge fvcore iopath;
+#### Fifth Step
+conda install -c bottler nvidiacub;
+conda install pytorch3d -c pytorch3d;
+conda install -c conda-forge igl;
+#### Sixth Step
+pip install opencv-python joblib open3d imageio tensorboardX chumpy lpips scikit-image ipython matplotlib;

+#### First Step
+Run the Commands to generate images.
+We have made an improvise that we add --use_cuda=no in the command to avoid using large GPU and processing.
+#
+Render 360 views of a canonical human: python render_360.py --use_cuda=no --scene_dir ./data/bike --weights_path ./out/bike_human/checkpoint.pth.tar --mode canonical_360
+#
+Render 360 views of a posed human: python render_360.py --use_cuda=no --scene_dir ./data/bike --weights_path ./out/bike_human/checkpoint.pth.tar --mode posed_360
+#
+Render test views of a sequence, and evaluate the metrics: python render_test_views.py --use_cuda=no --scene_dir ./data/bike --weights_path ./out/bike_human/checkpoint.pth.tar
+#
+Render novel poses with the background: python render_reposing.py --use_cuda=no --scene_dir ./data/bike --weights_path ./out/bike_human/checkpoint.pth.tar --motion_name=jumpandroll
+#
+Render telegathering:
+python render_gathering.py --use_cuda=no --actors parkinglot seattle citron --scene_dir ./data/seattle --weights_path ./out/seattle_human/checkpoint.pth.tar

+## NEXT PART
+After we run the commands we get the output images.
+This folder contains the streamlit code that can be run through Google colab.
+Then upload the images that e obtain the demo folder.
+Click on create video.
+Comeback to Google Colab refresh the temporary files section and then You can see the generated video as "output_video1.mp4".

 ## NeuMan: Neural Human Radiance Field from a Single Video

 This repository is a reference implementation for NeuMan.
 NeuMan reconstructs both the background scene and an animatable human from a single video using neural radiance fields.